domschl/HuggingFaceGuidedTourForMac/README.md

 If you haven't done so, go to <https://brew.sh/> and follow the instructions to install homebrew.
 Once done, open a terminal and type `brew --version` to check that it is installed correctly.

 Now use `brew` to install more recent versions of `python` and `git`.
 You need to decide, which main Python version you are going to use.
 If you want to try tensorflow or if you dislike virtual environments, `venv`, use python 3.11 (2024-02 status).
-As of 2024-02, both Pytorch and MLX support Python 3.12
+As of 2024-02, Huggingface and both Pytorch and MLX support Python 3.12

-#### Current Python for Pytorch and MLX, Python 3.12, Homebrew default
+#### Current Python for Huggingface, Pytorch, and MLX, Python 3.12, Homebrew default

 ```bash
 brew install python@3.12 git